Our Services

 Helpful Resources

-High AST signals cell stress or injury, often from the liver, but it does not always mean permanent damage; causes range from fatty liver and alcohol use to viral hepatitis, medications or supplements, and muscle injury, and the AST to ALT pattern plus how high the number is guide urgency.
+High AST levels indicate cell stress or injury, most often from the liver, but they don't always mean permanent damage.
+Common causes include fatty liver disease, alcohol use, viral hepatitis, medications or supplements, and muscle injury.
+The AST-to-ALT ratio and how elevated the number is help determine urgency.

-Next steps usually include repeat testing, a review of alcohol and all meds or supplements, targeted labs and an ultrasound, lifestyle changes, and urgent care if levels are very high or you have warning signs like jaundice, dark urine, severe fatigue, or confusion.
-There are several factors to consider; see the complete details below to understand more and choose the safest next steps for your situation.
+Next steps typically involve repeat testing, reviewing alcohol intake and all medications or supplements, targeted labs, an ultrasound, and lifestyle changes.
+Seek urgent care if levels are very high or you notice warning signs like jaundice, dark urine, severe fatigue, or confusion.

 Let's break down what AST is, why it rises, and what medically approved next steps you should take.